Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Conformal prediction

-such that a positive coverage gap indicates too low empirical coverage and a negative coverage gap indicates too high empirical coverage.
+such that a positive coverage gap indicates too low empirical coverage, and a negative coverage gap indicates too high empirical coverage.
 We will expect to see greater variability in the empirical coverage when either the number of calibration instances and/or the number of test instances is low.
 In an extreme scenario with only one test instance, the empirical coverage is either $1$ or $0$.
-It is known (\citet{Vovk2012, angelopoulos2022gentle}) that the coverage follows the beta-binomial distribution:

-where $l = \floor{\alpha(n+1)}$.
-This formulation might seem abstract at first, but is a useful tool to quantify the variability in the coverage gap as a function of the size of the calibration set $n$, the size of the test set $\Ntest$, and the confidence level $\alpha$.
-Accordingly, for practical prediction problems, assuming the data are exchangeable, the coverage follows a known distribution, which can be used as a diagnostic tool when comparing the empirical coverage with the theoretical level of $1-\alpha$.
+Theoretically, it is known \citep{Vovk2012} that the coverage follows a beta-binomial distribution that depend on the the number of calibration data points, the number of test data points, and the confidence level $\alpha$.
+For practical prediction problems this can be used as a diagnostic tool when evaluating the coverage gap.

+Furthermore, when studying the coverage properties in different strata of the data set, such as geographical regions, we consider the Mean Absolute Coverage Gap (MACG) across the subsets.
+Specifically, if the feature space (or geographical space) is divided into $K$ non-overlapping subsets, we evaluate